Get

 Since you are likely just introducing food to your pup, it’s important to understand nutrition.
 At this stage, your pup will require a food designed explicitly for growing puppies.
 They will need ingredients like DHA for brain development and high-calorie content to support growth.
 Large-breed puppies should ideally consume a diet to support healthy joint development.
 This usually involves feeding calcium and calories to achieve a more moderate (rather than rapid) growth rate.

 You can select the puppy food that works best for your little one.
 Wet canned food and dry kibble still have excellent selections, but many pet parents are choosing a bit of a different path these days.
 Fresh food is getting hot on the market—which is fine as long as it contains all the nutrition that your puppy needs.
 Look for food that meets AAFCO (Association of American Feed Control Officers) nutritional standards.
-You should check with your veterinarian to determine the best fit for your little pup and stick with it.
+You should check with a veterinarian to determine the best fit for your little pup and stick with it.

 Exercise